Instant Pot Boiled Peanuts

 - 1/4 cup salt or sea salt

-Stir together the peanuts, salt, and water in a 6 quart Instant Pot.
+Stir together the peanuts, salt, and enough water to just cover them in a 6 quart Instant Pot.
 No need for the trivet.
 Secure the lid on the pot.

-Close the pressure release valve, making sure it is on sealing, not releasing.
-Select MANUAL or PRESSURE COOK and set the pot at HIGH pressure for 40 minutes.
-This will take about 17 minutes to come up to full pressure and the timer begins.
+Close the pressure release valve, making sure it is on sealing, not venting.
+Select MANUAL or PRESSURE COOK and set the pot at HIGH pressure for 50 minutes.
+(50 minutes is middle of the road softness.
+If you like your boiled peanuts barely soft try 40 minutes.
+You can always put the lid back on and go another 10 minutes.
+If you like your boiled peanuts down right mushy cook them for 60 minutes.)
+This will take about 17 minutes to come up to full pressure then the timer will begin to count down from 50.

 At the end of cooking time and it beeps, allow the pressure to release naturally, undisturbed (NPR).
 (This means do nothing.
 The shiny metal pressure valve will drop when all pressure is released.
 This will take about 25 minutes.

 Make sure the pressure release valve has dropped, then remove the lid carefully.
 The liquid inside the shells will be HOT so be careful if you eat the peanuts immediately.
-I like to let them cool enough that they are still warm but not piping hot.
+I like to let them cool enough so they are still warm but not piping hot.
+Enjoy!

 Variation: Add 1 to 2 tablespoons Tony Chachere's Creole seasoning for a bite of heat or a blast of heat.